Check out our newest adventure: festival season with nomads in Mongolia!

 Total vertical ascent: 300m, 770m down

-With our tents and sleeping bags are entrusted to the porters or pack horses, set to reach tonight’s campsite via a dirt track at the valley bottom, we set off for the day.
+With our tents and sleeping bags are entrusted to the porters or pack horses, we set out to reach tonight’s campsite via a dirt track at the valley bottom.

 As we ascend beyond the woods and enter the alpine zone, the grassy ridge narrows, unveiling a striking ice face before us.